pkulchenko/fullmoon/README.md

 The `hello` template also defines `block.greet` function with a different content and then renders the `header` template.
-When the `header` template is rendered, it will use the content of the `block.greet` function as defined in the `hello` template.
+When the `header` template is rendered, it uses the content of the `block.greet` function as defined in the `hello` template.
 In this way, the child template "redefines" the `greet` block with its own content, inserting it into the appropriate place into the parent template.

 It works the same way for the `bye` and `header` templates.
 There is nothing special about these "block" functions other than the fact that they are defined in the `block` table.

 This concepts is useful for template composition at any depth.
-For example, imagine you have an HTML modal, with a header and a footer with action buttons.
+For example, let's define a modal template with a header and a footer with action
-Let's define the modal template:
+buttons:

 ```lua
 fm.setTemplate("modal", [[